vimona3ds/stickies/README.md

 - [x] simplify Game types (non optional), remove getter functions

 ### 9/30/24
-ok fuck this. can i get this ready to upload TODAY?
+~~ok fuck this. can i get this ready to upload TODAY?~~ ok i can get close. but i want to submit it when it's actually fun. and it isn't rn. so i'm gonna wait. but im gonna stop working on principles, get something going then clean up later. i may regret it but fuck i just want this done.
+- [x] mobile support almost
+- [x] style cleanup
+- [x] broken timer thing

 ### eventually... (in rough order of priority)
 - [ ] refactor